gecko0307/gscript3/README.md

 `gs -i script.gsc`

-The interpreter automatically loads and runs `main.gsc` file from the executable directory if you don't specify an input file.
-So you can ship gs executable with `main.gsc` file to end users as a standalone application.

-You can also pack the bytecode with the interpreter into a single executable using the `--build` command:
+The interpreter automatically loads and runs `main.gs` or `main.gsc` file from the executable directory if you don't specify an input file.
+So you can ship `gs` executable with `main.gsc` bytecode file to end users.
+Alternatively, you can pack the bytecode with `gsrunner` into a single executable using the `--build` command:

 `gs --build` or `gs -b`